 Ustekinumab

-Next review date: October 2025
+Next review date: February 2029

-This information is for people with Crohn’s or Colitis who are on ustekinumab treatment or who are thinking about starting it.
+This information is for people with Crohn’s or Ulcerative Colitis who are on ustekinumab treatment or who are thinking about starting it.
 Our information can help you decide if this treatment is right for you.
 It looks at:

 • How the medicine works

-• What you can expect from the treatment
+• What you can expect from treatment

 • Possible side effects